cj-mm/ArguSure-Web-Application/README.md

 # Web Application for ArguSure

-ArguSure is a Gemini-base Chrome Extension for Counterargument Generation.
-This web application is for users to view and organize their generated counterarguments, and for admins to view and organize application data/statistics and users.
+With the goal of alleviating the negative effects of Filter bubbles, ArguSure is a Gemini-based Chrome Extension for Counterargument Generation.
+This web application is for users to view and organize their generated counterarguments and for admins to view and manage application data and statistics.

 For more info, please see [this repository](https://github.com/cj-mm/ArguSure).